sumitsahoo/img-to-video-svd/README.md

 VS Code launch config file is also provided for easy debugging 🤓

 ## 🔑 Environment Variable
-There are 2 environment variable you can specify
+There are 2 environment variable you can specify.
-1. REPLICATE_API_TOKEN: This is your Replicate API key
+1. REPLICATE_API_TOKEN: This is your Replicate API key.
 2. GRADIO_SERVER_PORT: This is Gradio server port.
 This is optional if not specified in `launch` method.

 ## 🚢 Docker